 4. Tottori M. Personal communication, 2001.
 A black sheet paper is used and multiple strips of white tape (about 2 cm wide) are attached so that there are alternating strips of black and white.
 A photocopy of this is made and is then wrapped around an empty soda can.
 A straight piece of metal, such as from a dressing hanger, is used to pierce the top and bottom parts of the can and is thus the handle to rotate the drum.

-I would like to thank Dr. Yoshio Futatsugi for his review of this chapter.
+I would like to thank Dr. Yoshio Futatsugi for his review of this chapter for the 1st edition.
 His assistance is greatly appreciated.

 Answers to questions